 Event-based analysis.
 Many studies of system logs treat them as sources of failure events.
-Log analysis of system errors typically involves classifying log messages based on the preset severity level of the reported error, and on tokens and their positions in the text of the message [14] [11].
-More sophisticated analysis has included the study of the statistical properties of reported failure events to localize and predict faults [15] [11] [9] and mining patterns from multiple log events [8].
+Log analysis of system errors typically involves classifying log messages based on the preset severity level of the reported error, and on tokens and their positions in the text of the message [14] [13].
+More sophisticated analysis has included the study of the statistical properties of reported failure events to localize and predict faults [15] [13] [11] and mining patterns from multiple log events [10].

 Our treatment of system logs differs from such techniques that treat logs as purely a source of events: we impose additional semantics on the log events of interest, to identify durations in which the system is performing a specific activity.
-This provides context of the temporal state of the system that a purely event-based treatment of logs would miss, and this context alludes to the operational context suggested in [14], albeit at the level of the control-flow context of the application rather than a managerial one.
-Also, since our approach takes log semantics into consideration, we can produce views of the data that can be intuitively understood.
-However, we note that our analysis is amenable only to logs that capture both normal system activity events and errors.
+This provides context of the temporal state of the system that a purely event-based treatment of logs would miss, and this context alludes to the operational context suggested in [14], albeit at the level of the control-flow context of the application rather than at a managerial level.
+Also, since our approach takes the log semantics into consideration, we are able to produce views of the data that can be intuitively understood by users.
+However, we note that our log analysis is amenable only to logs that capture both normal system activity and errors.

 Request tracing.
-Our view of system logs as providing a control-flow perspective of system execution, when coupled with log messages which have unique identifiers for the relevant request or processing task, allows us to extract request-flow views of the system.
+Our view of system logs as providing a control-flow perspective of system execution, when coupled with log messages with unique identifier of the relevant request or processing task, allows us to extract request-flow views of the system.
 Much work has been done to extract request-flow views of systems, and these request flow views have then been used to diagnose and debug performance problems in distributed systems [2] [1].
-However, [2] used instrumentation in the application and middleware to track requests and explicitly monitor the states that the system goes through, while [1] extracted causal flows from messages in a distributed system using J2EE instrumentation developed by [4].
+However, [2] used instrumentation in the application and middleware to track requests and explicitly monitor the states that the system goes through, while [1] extracted causal flows from messages in a distributed system using J2EE instrumentation developed by [3].
 Our work differs from these request-flow tracing techniques in that we can causally extract request flows of the system without added instrumentation given system logs, as described in § 7.

 Log-analysis tools.
-Splunk [10] treats logs as searchable text indexes, and generates visualizations of the log; Splunk treats logs similarly to other log-analysis techniques, considering each log entry as an event.
-There exist commercial open-source [3] tools for visualizing the data in logs based on standardized logging mechanisms, such as log4j [12].
-To the best of our knowledge, none of these tools derive the control-flow, data-flow and statemachine views that SALSA does.
+Splunk [12] treats logs as searchable text indexes, and generates visualizations of the log; Splunk treats logs similarly to other log-analysis techniques, considering each log entry as an event.
+There exist commercial open-source [6] tools for visualizing the data in logs based on standardized logging mechanisms, such as log4j [8].
+To the best of our knowledge, none of these tools derive the control-flow, data-flow and state-machine views that SALSA does.